CarlosGutierrez1/Fuck-Societyco/README.md

 #SomethingSpecial
-It is a python file that contains several options to facilitate several processes such as:
+Its a python file that contains several options to facilitate several processes such as:
-Consult of ip public,send email,use Shodan.io.
+Consult of ip public,send email,use Shodan.io, still in progress.

 #(Developing)